nlnzcollservices/podcast-collector/documentation/technical_desciption.md

     How the product relates to team goals, OKRs
-    How the solution fits into the overall product roadmap and strategy How the solution fits into the technical strategy
+    How the solution fits into the overall product roadmap and strategy How the solution fits into the technical strategy The purpuse of script to reduce manual work as much as possible in context of increasing amount of digital materials.
+The podcast episodes previously were preserved manually one by one.
+So the script helps to safe time.

-d.
+### d.
 Goals or Product and Technical Requirements

     Product requirements in the form of user stories Technical requirements

- e.
+### e.
 Non-Goals or Out of Scope

     Product and technical requirements that will be disregarded

-f.
+### f.
 Future Goals

     Product and technical requirements slated for a future time

+Increase amount of collecting podcast titles.
+And attach scrapers for podcast without feed.

-g.
+### g.
 Assumptions

     Conditions and resources that need to be present and accessible for the solution to work as described.

+For stable and continuess work podcast should have rss feeds, the same title, the same format of title, otherwise additional adjustment required.

 ## 3. Solutions

-a.
+### a.
 Current or Existing Solution / Design

     Current solution description
     Pros and cons of the current solution
+Pros:
+Stable, rerunable, interruptable, includes all the stages of creating library record with digital source.

+Cons:

+Depending on cataloguing impact, Google account and APIs, Alma APIs

-b.
+### b.
 Suggested or Proposed Solution / Design

     External components that the solution will interact with and that it will alter Dependencies of the current solution